Constantin Cârstea: Club career

 Cârstea was born on 22 February 1949 in Moșoaia, Romania and began playing junior-level football in 1961 at Argeș Pitești.
 He made his Divizia A debut on 8 March 1970 under coach Constantin Teașcă in a 2–1 away loss to Bihor Oradea.
 In the following two seasons he was in the team's squad but did not play a single league game, this being a period in which the club won the 1971–72 title.
 He made his debut in European competitions in the 1978–79 UEFA Cup when he helped Argeș eliminate Panathinaikos in the first round with a 5–1 aggregate victory.
 In the following one they were defeated with 6–4 on aggregate by Valencia, but Cârstea did not play in either game.
 In the same season he helped the club win the title, being used by coach Florin Halagian in 31 games.
 In the following season they got past AEK Athens in the first round of the 1979–80 European Cup, the team being eliminated in the following one by title holders and eventual winners, Nottingham Forest.
 He scored his only goal in European competitions in a 4–0 win over APOEL Nicosia in the 1981–82 UEFA Cup edition.
-Cârstea's last Divizia A appearance took place on 13 November 1982 in a 3–0 home victory over SC Bacău in which he scored once, having a total of 244 matches with eight goals scored in the competition, also totaling 11 games with one goal in European competitions.
+Cârstea's last Divizia A appearance took place on 13 November 1982 in a 3–0 home victory over SC Bacău in which he scored once, totaling 244 matches with eight goals in the competition and 11 games with one goal in European competitions.